theomega/IMAP_DMS/README.md

 documents are their attachments, so an single email can contain multiple documents.
 As the subject can be searched easily, this can be seen as the identifier for the document(s).
-Tags can either be done using IMAP keywords (the flags of thunderbird) or by simply adding tags like `[invoice]` to the subject.
+Tags can either be done using IMAP keywords (the flags of Thunderbird) or by simply adding tags like `[invoice]` to the subject.
-As you can search only in the subject in most email programms, you can search for tags very easily.
+As you can search only in the subject in most email programs, you can search for tags very easily.

 The only missing part is the creation of the full text which can be searched by